-At the pan-Arctic scale, we compared CARDAMOM GPP with FLUXCOM dataset from Jung et al. (2017).
-We also compared our CARDAMOM R_h with the global spatiotemporal distribution of soil respiration from Hashimoto et al. (2015) calculated by a climate-driven empirical model.
-To assess the degree of statistical agreement we calculated linear goodness-of-fit (slope, intercept, R2) between CARDAMOM and the two independent datasets and determined RMSE and bias from direct comparison on model-data residuals.
-The mapping includes stipples representing locations where the independent datasets are within CARDAMOM's 90% confidence interval.
+At the pan-Arctic scale, we compared CARDAMOM GPP with the FLUXCOM dataset from Jung et al. (2017).
+We also compared our CARDAMOM $R_h$ with the global spatiotemporal distribution of soil respiration from Hashimoto et al. (2015) calculated by a climate-driven empirical model.
+To assess the degree of statistical agreement we calculated linear goodness of fit (slope, intercept, $R^2$ ) between CARDAMOM and the two independent datasets and determined RMSE and bias from direct comparison on model-data residuals.
+The mapping includes stipples representing locations where the independent datasets are within CARDAMOM's 90 % confidence interval.

-At a local scale, we compare CARDAMOM NEE and its partitioned components GPP and R{eco} estimates against monthly aggregated values from the FLUXNET2015 sites.
-We selected 8 sites (Belelli Marchesini et al., 2007; Bond-Lamberty et al., 2004; Goulden et al., 1996; Ikawa et al., 2015; Kutzbach et al., 2007; López-Blanco et al., 2017; Lund et al., 2012; Sari et al., 2017) located across sub- and high-Arctic latitudes, covering locations with different climatic conditions and dominating ecotypes (Table S4).
-For this evaluation, we compared the same years for both observations and CARDAMOM, and we selected data using day-time method (Lasslop et al., 2010) due to the absence of true night-time period during Arctic summers in some locations.
-Additionally, we selected a variable u threshold to identify insufficient turbulence wind conditions from year to year similar to López-Blanco et al. (2017).
-In this data-model comparison we included the median (P50) \pm the 90% confidence interval (percentile 5th to 95th; (${P05}^{P95}$)) including both random and u filtering uncertainty following the method described in Papale et al. (2006).
-Some of the sites lack wintertime measurements and we filtered out data for months with less than 10% observations.
-We performed a point-to-grid cell comparison to assess the degree of agreement between each flux magnitude and seasonality calculating the statistics of linear fit (slope, intercept, R2) per flux and site between CARDAMOM and FLUXNET2015 datasets and determined RMSE and bias from model-data residuals comparison.
+At a local scale, we compare CARDAMOM NEE and its partitioned components GPP and $R{eco}$ estimates with monthly aggregated values from the FLUXNET2015 sites.
+We selected eight sites (Belelli Marchesini et al., 2007; Bond-Lamberty et al., 2004; Goulden et al., 1996; Ikawa et al., 2015; Kutzbach et al., 2007; López-Blanco et al., 2017; Lund et al., 2012; Sari et al., 2017) located across sub- and high-Arctic latitudes, covering locations with different climatic conditions and dominating ecotypes (Table S4).
+For this evaluation, we compared the same years for both observations and CARDAMOM, and we selected data using the daytime method (Lasslop et al., 2010) due to the absence of a true night-time period during Arctic summers in some locations.
+Additionally, we selected a variable $u$ threshold to identify insufficient turbulence wind conditions from year to year similar to López-Blanco et al. (2017).
+In this datamodel comparison we included the median $(P{50}) \pm$ the 90 % confidence interval (5th to 95th percentiles, $(P{05}, P{95})$ ) including both random and $u$ filtering uncertainty following the method described in Papale et al. (2006).
+Some of the sites lack wintertime measurements, and we filtered out data for months with less than 10 % observations.
+We performed a point-to-grid-cell comparison to assess the degree of agreement between each flux magnitude and seasonality calculating the statistics of linear fit (slope, intercept, $R^2$ ) per flux and site between CARDAMOM and FLUXNET2015 datasets and determined RMSE and bias from model-data residuals comparison.

-2.4 Benchmark of Global Vegetation Models from ISI-MIP2a
+2.4 Benchmark of global vegetation models from ISI-MIP2a

-We compared CARDAMOM analyses of pan-Arctic net primary production (NPP), vegetation biomass carbon stocks (C{veg}) and vegetation transit times (TT{veg}) against six participating GVMs in the ISI-MIP2a comparison project (Akihiko et al., 2017).
+We compared CARDAMOM analyses of pan-Arctic NPP, vegetation biomass carbon stocks $(C{veg})$ and vegetation transit times (TTveg) with six participating GVMs in the ISI-MIP2a comparison project (Akihiko et al., 2017).
 In this study we have considered DLEM (Tian et al., 2015), LPJmL (Schaphoff et al., 2013; Sitch et al., 2003), LPJ-GUESS (Smith et al., 2014), ORCHIDEE (Guimberteau et al., 2018), VEGAS (Zeng et al., 2005), and VISIT (Ito and Inatomi, 2012).
-The specific properties and degree of complexity of each ISI-MIP2a model are summarized in Table S5.
-The comparisons have been performed under the same spatial resolution as the CARDAMOM spatial resolution (1° x 1°) for the 2000-2010 period.
+The specific properties and degree of complexity of each ISI-MIP2a model are summarised in Table S5.
+The comparisons have been performed under the same spatial resolution as the CARDAMOM spatial resolution $(1^{\circ} \times 1^{\circ})$ for the 2000-2010 period.
 Also, the chosen GVMs from the ISI-MIP2a phase have their forcing based on ERA-Interim climate data, similar to the forcing used in CARDAMOM.
-We estimated the degree of agreement using the statistics of linear fit (slope, intercept, R2, RMSE, and bias) per variable and model between CARDAMOM and GVMs, but also their spatial variability including stipples where the GVM datasets are within the CARDAMOM's 90% confidence interval.
+We estimated the degree of agreement using the statistics of linear fit (slope, intercept, $R^2$ , RMSE, and bias) per variable and model between CARDAMOM and GVMs but also their spatial variability including stipples where the GVM datasets are within CARDAMOM's 90 % confidence interval.